 Compliance is another key driver for moving to the cloud, cited by 37% of those interviewed in our survey.
 Compliance is constantly changing and it is costly to update legacy systems to adhere to the latest regulation, so it is not surprising that, as we already said, 56% of contact center managers and directors agree that their legacy system is a hindrance to PCI compliance.

 And of course, PCI compliance is not the only regulation that contact centers have to contend with.
-An average blended contact center of 105 seats, managing inbound and outbound calls, has to adhere to up to 20 different regulatory requirements to ensure compliance with EU, Data Protection, the FSA and Ofcom regulations.
+An average blended contact center of 105 seats, managing inbound and outbound calls, has to adhere to up to 20 different regulatory requirements to ensure compliance with TCPA, EU, Data Protection, the FSA and Ofcom regulations.
 With a flexible cloud-based solution, contact center managers and directors can ensure they are meeting today and tomorrow’s compliance requirements.
 In effect, compliance management can be outsourced to a cloud provider.

 COMPLIANCE DOESN’T HAVE TO BE A HEADACHE.
 WITH THE RIGHT TECHNOLOGY IN PLACE, YOU CAN MEET ANY REGULATORY REQUIREMENT WITHOUT A GREAT DEAL OF EFFORT ON YOUR PART.